Scrooge McDuck: In other media

-He has appeared in some episodes of Raw Toonage, two shorts of Mickey Mouse Works and some episodes (especially "House of Scrooge") of House of Mouse, as well as the direct-to-video films Mickey's Once Upon a Christmas and Mickey's Twice Upon a Christmas.
-His video game appearances include the three DuckTales releases (DuckTales, DuckTales 2, and DuckTales: The Quest for Gold), and in Toontown Online as the accidental creator of the Cogs.
+Scrooge’s video game appearances include the three DuckTales releases (DuckTales, DuckTales 2, and DuckTales: The Quest for Gold), and in Toontown Online as the accidental creator of the Cogs.
 Additionally, he is a secret playable character in 2008 quiz game, Disney TH!NK Fast.
 In the 2012 Nintendo 3DS game Epic Mickey: Power of Illusion, he is one of the first characters Mickey rescues, running a shop in the fortress selling upgrades and serving as a Sketch summon in which he uses his cane pogostick from the DuckTales NES games.

 Scrooge also makes sporadic appearances in Disney's and Square Enix's Kingdom Hearts series, helping Mickey Mouse establish a world transit system to expand his business empire to other worlds.
 He first appears in Kingdom Hearts II as a minor non-playable character in Hollow Bastion, where he is trying to recreate his favorite ice cream flavor – sea-salt.
 Scrooge later appears in the prequel Kingdom Hearts: Birth by Sleep, this time with a speaking role.
 He works on establishing an ice-cream business in Radiant Garden and gives Ventus three passes to the Dream Festival in Disney Town.
 Scrooge returns in Kingdom Hearts III, now managing a bistro in Twilight Town with the help of Remy from Ratatouille.
 Alan Young reprises the role in the English version of Birth by Sleep, while Enn Reitel voices the character in III.